saoudh/db-vendo-client/docs/db-apis.md

 # New DB Board and Route Planning APIs (beyond HAFAS and IRIS)

-(Beware that a DB journey is what you usually call a trip (a vehicle travelilng at a certain time) and a DB trip is what you usually call a journey (result of a route search from A to B).)
+(Beware that a DB journey is what you usually call a trip (a vehicle travelling at a certain time) and a DB trip is what you usually call a journey (result of a route search from A to B).)

 ## RIS::Boards
 https://apis.deutschebahn.com/db/apis/ris-boards/v1/public/